arneBersch/Zoeglfrex/docs/reference.md

 This is important in combination with RGBW color mixing:
 The color white can be producted with only the white LEDs turned on (Quality = 100%) or with all LEDs turned on (Quality = 0%).

+For this Attribute, you can also give Model and Fixture exceptions or set a difference, just like with Intensity Attribute 2.

 ### Color Attribute 5 Set (Raws)
 This command allows you to set Raws which will be called together with the Color:
 ```